cllopes/reactathon/material/1_es6/3_arrow_functions/readme.md

 prefix.prefixArray(['one', 'two'])
 ```

-The above will result in `TypeError: Cannot read property 'prefix' of undefined` as this in the nested function is bound
+The above will result in `TypeError: Cannot read property 'prefix' of undefined` as **this** in the nested function is bound
-to the function
+to the function.

 There are work around such as assigning `that = this`